Stella Diamant, MSc

 Vincent Quiquempois is a graduate student at Florida International University, and joined us in October to assist with whale shark research while developing a new green turtle project at Sakatia Island.

-We also had the pleasure to welcome volunteers joining us for a few weeks, a new programme developed by our local partner Mada Megafauna.
-Many thanks to Kelly, Carole, Fanny and Arnault for their efforts!
+We also had the pleasure to welcome keen volunteers joining us for a few weeks, a new programme developed by our local partner Mada Megafauna.
+Many thanks to Kelly, Carole, Fanny, Arnault, Guillaume, Michael and Mylène for their efforts!

 Field Assistants – 2016